 Later that night, my sister phones.
 ‘Has Mum told you?
 We’ve ordered some ducks.’

 The line goes quiet.

-‘There are different breeds,’ I say, thinking that the only duck she’s ever ordered before came with pancakes and hoisin sauce.
+‘There are different breeds,’ I say, thinking the only duck she’s ever ordered before came with pancakes and hoisin sauce.

 ‘I’ll phone you back,’ she says.

 I sit waiting for her call, worried that she’s ordered geese by mistake.
 I imagine them hissing and spitting at my sister and niece.

 A few minutes later, she’s back on the phone.
 ‘Indian Runner Ducks.
 They’re like penguins, but not.
 They do the waddle thing.’